Why Eating Too Little Can Stall Weight Loss

 The Bottom Line

-Eating too little doesn’t speed up fat loss but it slows it down.
+Eating too little doesn’t speed up fat loss; it slows it down.
 Your metabolism needs energy to function well, and nourishment is the key to sustainable progress.

 Feed your body so it can work for you, not against you.
 At Hypertension and Kidney Health, we help patients build realistic nutrition plans that support energy, metabolism, and long-term health.